 A much shorter working week would change the tempo of our lives, reshape habits and conventions, and profoundly alter the dominant cultures of western society.
 Arguments for a 21-hour week fall into three categories, reflecting three interdependent ‘economies’, or sources of wealth, derived from the natural resources of the planet, from human resources, assets and relationships, inherent in everyone’s everyday lives, and from markets.
 Our arguments are based on the premise that we must recognise and value all three economies and make sure they work together for sustainable social justice.

-Safeguarding the natural resources of the planet.
-Moving towards a much shorter working week would help break the habit of living to work, working to earn, and earning to consume.
+1. Safeguarding the natural resources of the planet: moving towards a much shorter working week would help break the habit of living to work, working to earn, and earning to consume.
 People may become less attached to carbon-intensive consumption and more attached to relationships, pastimes, and places that absorb less money and more time.
 It would help society to manage without carbon-intensive growth, release time for people to live more sustainably, and reduce greenhouse gas emissions.

 Work is beginning at NEF to develop a new economic model that will help to engineer a ‘steady-state’ economy and address problems of transition to 21 hours.
 There is much work yet to be done and suggestions set out in this report are there to stimulate further debate and thought, rather than offer definitive solutions.
-They focus on achieving shorter working hours, ensuring a fair living income for all, improving gender relations and the quality of family life, and changing norms and expectations.
+The report focuses on the following areas.

-We are at the beginning of a national debate.
 The next step is to make a thorough examination of the benefits, challenges, barriers and opportunities associated with moving towards a 21-hour week in the first quarter of the twenty-first century.
-This should be part of the Great Transition to a sustainable future.

 Chip in £3, or whatever you can afford, to help us continue our campaign: